World Health Organization says COVID-19 outbreak a pandemic | CBC News

 Here's a look at what's happening in some other areas as COVID-19 spreads

-- India ramped up travel restrictions and closed a border with neighbouring Myanmar to counter the coronavirus outbreak, as countries across South Asia reported a rise in cases on Wednesday.
+- India ramped up travel restrictions and closed a border with neighbouring Myanmar to counter the outbreak, as countries across South Asia reported a rise in cases on Wednesday.
+India said that starting on Friday, it will suspend all tourist visas to the country until April 15.
+Total cases in the country rose to 68 on Wednesday.

 - In Afghanistan, the number of confirmed cases rose to seven from four, the country's health ministry said.